joselyndo/the-eco-friendly-store-original/APIDOC.md

 **Returned Data Format**: Plain Text

-**Description:** Creates a new user account if the provided username and email are unique
+**Description:** Creates a new user account if the provided username is unique

 **Example Request:**